cyscale/cyscale.com/src/pages/blog/data-breach.md

 ---
 ### Can cloud misconfigurations affect your company?

 Yes, they can!
-In this case, Romania’s largest real estate portal has suffered a data breach due to a misconfiguration.
+In this case, Romania's largest real estate portal has suffered a data breach due to a misconfiguration.
 Website Planet detected that the portal's AWS S3 buckets were publicly available without any protection, back in December 2020.
 As a result, more than 200,000 records were exposed.

 <br/>